 \section{Introduction}

-Federated learning (FL) has emerged as a promising approach to enable distributed training over a large number of users, while protecting the privacy of each user~\cite{mcmahan2017communication,mcmahan2021advances}.
+Federated learning (FL) has emerged as a promising approach to enable distributed training over a large number of users while protecting the privacy of each user~\cite{mcmahan2017communication,mcmahan2021advances,wang2021field}.
 The key idea of FL is to keep users' data on their devices and instead train local models at each user.
-The locally trained models would then be aggregated via a server to update a global model, which is then pushed back to users.
+The locally trained models are then aggregated via a server to update a global model, which is then pushed back to users.
 Due to model inversion attacks (e.g., ~\cite{NEURIPS2020_c4ede56b,wang2019beyond,zhu2020deep}), a critical consideration in FL design is to also ensure that the server does not learn the locally trained model of each user during model aggregation.
-Furthermore, model aggregation should be robust to likely user dropouts (due to poor connectivity, low battery, unavailability, etc) in FL systems.
-As such, there has been a series of works that aim at developing secure aggregation protocols for FL that protect privacy of each user’s individual model, while allowing their global aggregation amidst possible user dropouts (e.g.,~\cite{bonawitz2017practical,so2021turbo,kadhe2020fastsecagg}).
+Furthermore, model aggregation should be robust against likely user dropouts (due to poor connectivity, low battery, unavailability, etc) in FL systems.
+As such, there have been a series of works that aim at developing secure aggregation protocols for FL that protect the privacy of each user’s individual model while allowing their global aggregation amidst possible user dropouts \cite{bonawitz2017practical,kadhe2020fastsecagg,so2021turbo}.